arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 **Pre-requisites**

 Learners should be familiar with locating files and folders stored in a directory system.
+Our [Directories and File Paths](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/directories_and_file_paths/directories_and_file_paths.md#1) module can provide some help with gaining these skills.